Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 This is all you need to know about webRTC at the most basic level.
-There is much more details.
-I have left regarding - SDP and ICE.
+There are details I have left regarding - SDP and ICE.
 Further reading on both will enhance your understanding of the functioning of webRTC.
 You can however make a simple application with the knowledge of this post.

 *Cautions*: If you plan to use webRTC in production, always have a fallback and make sure you understand it well.